Convert Between bool (True/False) and Other Types in Python

 # 2

-In Python, objects other than True and False are evaluated as true or false in conditions, such as if statements.
+In Python, objects other than True and False can also evaluate as either true or false in conditionals such as if statements.

 if 'abc':